Are you ready to transform your table into a DIY farmhouse table for real cheap!?

 I ended up putting 3 coats on the base of the table before I got the desired look I was going for.

 What I love about chalk paint is by the time I had the first coat on I could start with the second.
 Chalk paint only takes 15 minutes to dry.

 Finishing Touches On Your DIY Farmhouse Table

-Finally, its time to poly the table.
+Finally, its time to poly the table top.
 We like to use Varathane brand Polyurethane with a semi-gloss finish.
 This is our go-to poly because of the smooth finish it leaves and how easy it is to apply with a foam brush.

 Make sure to follow the wait times on the can in between applying the coats and enjoy your new farmhouse table!

 Some of our favorite products:

-Our Favorite Resources
+Our Favorite Money Resources:

 This blog post may contain affiliate links.
 Learn more.